 Sheath: The included black leather sheath also contains swivel belt loop.
 The sheath always helps us to carry machete safely.

 Blade: The blade features 1095 carbon steel.
 The high carbon content in the steel makes it sturdy and lessen the wear amount that a blade experiences over time.
 I’m happy to use this blade as it retains good edge retention and very easy to resharpen, even in emergencies.
 The other thing which you will find useful is the black finish, actually helpful in preventing rust.
-The razor-sharp blade is so sturdy even can be used as axe.
+The razor-sharp blade is so sturdy even can be used as an axe.

 Handle: It comes with an Ultramid handle, which imparts high mechanical strength, thermal stability, and stiffness.
 The sliding friction behaviour of this handle makes it a good choice for bushcrafters.
-The added lanyard hole extends grip and easier to carry.
+The added lanyard hole extends grip and is easier to carry.
 The full tang extends as the pommel; I often use it in hammering and fire starting.

 Sheath: The Sheath is pretty darn nice!
 This Nylon sheath has a plastic tip.
-The sheath is open at the top with button closure.
+The sheath is open at the top with a button closure.
 This feature is good as you may find it difficult to pull off sheath from kukri blade style knife.